 District Kitchen + Cocktails – Circle C

-Take a trip to Southwest Austin to enjoy District’s flavorful menu of worldly fares including Middle Eastern dishes with a “New American” twist.
-The space offers a rustic, yet refined atmosphere, as well as a casual outdoor patio where guests can enjoy live music and a relaxing dining experience while sipping on the restaurant’s refreshing and creative cocktails.
+Take a trip to Southwest Austin to enjoy the District’s flavorful menu of worldly fares including Middle Eastern dishes with a “New American” twist.
+Space offers a rustic, yet refined atmosphere, as well as a casual outdoor patio where guests can enjoy live music and a relaxing dining experience while sipping on the restaurant’s refreshing and creative cocktails.

 The Water Trough at Lone Star Court – The Domain